tienhuynh96/LLM_RLHF/README.md

 - Step 2: Collect comparison data, and train a reward model
 - Step 3: Optimize a policy against the reward model using reinforcement learning

-Demo code for RLHF:
+Demo code for RLHF: [Demo]_RLHF.ipynb
-Demo code for Training LLM:
+Demo code for Training LLM: [Demo]-LLM-Training.ipynb